cgalpin92/pp5_crochet_corner/TESTING.md

 - As a site user I can filter products by criteria so that I can make it easier to find the product I am looking for

-    - The site user can navigate to either All Products or the Products by category.

-    - The site user can select the required filter options in the left hand panel when on larger screens or select the filter button on smaller screens.

-    - Once they have selected the required options the remaining products listed are in relation to these options.
+    - I can filter products by Category, Brand, or Price using the Navigation menu.
+While a dropdown selection feature was considered a valuable addition, it has been categorized as a 'Nice to have' and will be explored in future site development.
+However, it is not a requirement for the current functionality of the site.

 - As a site user I can easily navigate around the navigation menu so that I can get to a specific area of the site

-    - When on larger screens the navigation menu is clearly visible at the top of the page, or when on smaller screens the navigation menu is clearly identified by a burger icon and expands when selected.

-    - The different pages are clearly labelled with the current page clearly identified.
+    - On larger screens, I can navigate around the navigation menu which is prominently displayed at the top of the page, while on smaller screens, it is represented by a burger icon that expands when selected, ensuring intuitive accessibility.
+Each page is clearly labeled, with the current page distinctly identified by the Page Header.
+Selecting a page correctly redirects me to the intended destination, ensuring a seamless and user-friendly navigation experience.

-    - The user is taken to the correct page when selecting it.

 - As a site user I can easily navigate to the Sign Up to the Newsletter page so that I can receive offers and tips on creating crochet items